View Martha Walls's Obituary on CommercialAppeal.com and share memories

 |

-Martha Jean Walls, age 74, of Lakeland, Tennessee passed away on Tuesday March 17, 2020.
+Lakeland - Martha Jean Walls, age 74, passed away on Tuesday March 17, 2020.
 Martha was born June 5, 1945 in Memphis, TN.
 She was a hairstylist for over 40 years beginning at Helen's Beauty Salon in Frayser and retired from Curl Up & Dye in Bartlett, TN.
 Martha was a member of Munford Church of Christ, a member of the Red Hat Society, and most of all loved her family and friends.

 She was preceded in death by her husband Gerald "Jerry" Walls, three brothers; Jim Max, Frank Morgan, Tom Morgan, one sister, Jeanne Townes, and a granddaughter, Scout Walls.
 Martha is survived by her three sons; Gary Walls (Karen), Alan Walls (Laurie), David Walls (Jennifer), two sisters; Charlotte Wright, Dale Morgan, five grandchildren; Josh Walls, Karlye Sills, Destinee Furman, Abby Walls, Winston Walls, eight great grandchildren and a loving niece, Monica McDaniel.